NCH clubs and societies

 Green Stripe is the NCH university merchandise shop.
 Set up by students for students (all profits get returned to the Students’ Union) it sells a variety of clothes and apparel – all in the College’s statement green and blue hues.

 The Parturient is the printed compilation of NCH’s creative works.
-With the aim to promote the literary and artistic endeavours of student, the annual publication includes submissions of writing on a diversity of genres – be it prose, poetry, plays, drama – or any form of visual art, from paintings to photographs to doodles.
+With the aim to promote the literary and artistic endeavours of students, the annual publication includes submissions of writing on a diversity of genres – be it prose, poetry, plays, drama – or any form of visual art, from paintings to photographs to doodles.

 The Philosophy Society was founded with the intention of creating a primarily student-led environment (although academics are often in attendance) in which students gather together to engage in philosophical discussion and debate.
 Talks have been given by Phyllis Illari (UCL) on ‘Who’s afraid of mechanisms?’, Seiriol Morgan (Bristol) on ‘Heidegger, Conscience, Nazism’, Noa Latham (University of Calgary) on ‘The Direction and Passage of Time’, as well as more general discussions on a range of philosophical topics.
 Sherry and almonds are almost always served.